 A passion project for writer-director Mike Leigh, Peterloo wasn’t as big a hit with critics compared to previous films.
 But the filmmaker always distinguishes himself through a unique way of constructing drama out of improvisation and working with actors to painstakingly develop characters.
 In Peterloo, he brings to vivid life the events surrounding the infamous 1819 massacre when a peaceful pro-democracy rally in Manchester turned into a notoriously bloody fight for life when government forces stormed into a crowd of 60,000 people.

 Eligibility for this list of best British films of 2018 required an official “general audience” release date in the UK between January 1 and December 31, 2018.
 British films – in this case – are determined by the country of origin of the production companies involved and in some cases, such as with Three Billboards, Widows and Annihilation, include co-productions with international investors.
-Only fiction was considered for the list which means great feature documentaries like Ian Bonhote’s McQueen misses out.
+Documentaries weren’t included so films like Ian Bonhote’s McQueen misses out.
 Also, while officially a 2017 film, Three Billboards Outside Ebbing, Missouri qualifies as it was released in the UK for the first time in January 2018 while Yorgos Lanthimos’ The Favourite – listed as a 2018 film officially – was not released in the UK until January 2019.

 Over to you: what would you say were the best British films of 2018?